Culture, Shopping & Recreation

 If you can’t accept the invitation because of other commitments, do not hesitate to say so, but do thank your hosts for the offer.
 However, if you choose to accept, you should take care to cancel the appointment only in case of unavoidable emergencies.
 As Germans indeed like punctuality, you should arrive on time, albeit not too early.
 (If you are early, you might interrupt your host’s preparations.)
 If you are more than 15 minutes late, you should phone them on the way in order to apologize.

 While gift-giving is highly inappropriate in a business context, Germans love receiving small gifts on social occasions.
-A small seasonal bouquet is the perfect present to offer your hostess as long as you avoid red roses (passionate love) and while lilies or chrysanthemums (funeral flowers).
+A small seasonal bouquet is the perfect present to offer your hostess as long as you avoid red roses (passionate love) and white lilies or chrysanthemums (funeral flowers).
 You could also bring nicely wrapped sweets, a bottle of wine, little souvenirs from your home country or toys for any younger children in the family.

 After the event, don’t forget to thank your hosts, both in person when you leave and later on.
 Sending a hand-written “thank you” note is still appreciated after very formal dinners, but for a more casual and relaxed evening, a phone call or a friendly e-mail is perfectly acceptable today.